7wikd/7wikd/README.md

 ### Hi there 👋
- I'm Satwik Dalvi, a current Postgraduate student pursuing my Master's degree in Artificial Intelligence from the University of Edinburgh, Scotland.
+ I'm Satwik Dalvi, a current Postgraduate student pursuing my Master's degree in Artificial Intelligence from the University of Edinburgh, United Kingdom.
 I graduated with a Bachelor's degree in Information Technology from Bharati Vidyapeeth College of Engineering, Pune.
  I enthusiastically indulge in articles based on the workings of Machine Learning algorithms, as well as Mathematics in general.
 Why?
 Cuz I enjoy that.

  ## Moving on...